 Financial Support in the Initial Years of the Ministry

-Seth Seppanen is the only full-time staff member of the ministry.
-He plans to donate all of his time for the foreseeable future.
-Ken Gilmore plans to devote about 30 hours per week to the ministry.
+Concerning expenses, Seth Seppanen is the only full-time staff member of the ministry, and he plans to continue to donate all of his time for the foreseeable future.
+Ken Gilmore plans to devote about 30 hours per week to the ministry and is being paid as a contract worker.
 Seth’s wife, Janene, is also currently donating some of her time to review the materials that are being created.
 To learn more about them, click here.

 For this scenario, all of our users reside in the United States even though our Bible studies will be available to anyone who has internet access and understands English.
-This scenario is simply a way to illustrate the feasibility of raising support to make this ministry self‑sustaining.
+The following scenario is simply a way to illustrate the feasibility of raising the support needed to make our ministry self‑sustaining:

 - If an average of 20 study groups in each state complete one of our Bible study modules in a given year, then 1,000 groups would complete a module that year.